Parental Orders after Surrogacy

 “The difficulty is that it is almost impossible to imagine a set of circumstances in which by the time the case comes to court, the welfare of any child (particularly a foreign child) would not be gravely compromised (at the very least) by a refusal to make an order.

 The application is made in the local Family Court and there is a short form for this.
-It must be made within 6 months from the birth.
-International cases should be transferred to the High Court.
+International cases should be heard by a High Court Judge.